ds300/clojang/readme.md

 ## Clojang

 Clojang is an attempt to write a Clojure interpreter in Go.
-The word 'Clojang' is pronounced however you like and is a bad portmanteau of 'Clojure' and 'golang'.
+The word 'Clojang' is a bad portmanteau of 'Clojure' and 'golang' and is pronounced however you like.

 There are a few benefits in doing this, beyond my personal entertainment: